zf-shao/FHT-MB/README.md

 RetailRocket: https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset

+The processed datasets can be downloaded from the [URLs](https://drive.google.com/drive/u/1/my-drive).

 ## Environments:
 We implemented all of our programs on a machine with Intel(R) Xeon(R) Gold 6150 CPU, 29GB memory, and NVidia Gefoce GTX 3090.